Yangliule/BasketXplainer/README.md

 # BasketXplainer - course project at ETH

-## This repo only contains part of the code.
+## This repo only contains part of the code, and is only for demonstration purposes.
 To see the up and running webapp, please visit: http://b5-winning-in-basketball.course-xai-iml23.isginf.ch/

 ## Team Members
 1. Dustin Brunner